Ryan Williams (entrepreneur): Personal life

-Williams is a fan of LSU football.
-He lives in Greenwich Village.
+As a native of Baton Rouge, Louisiana, Williams is a fan of LSU football.
+He lives in Brooklyn, New York and has two children.
 He has discussed his mission as an entrepreneur of color in a field that suffers "an outsized lack of diversity" and says "I've never let anyone outwork me."
 In a 2019 CNN interview, he stated his goal to be judged on his performance alone: "at the end of the day, it's about results and what you're able to deliver, not about the color of your skin."

-In 2020, he revealed that his great-great-grandmother, Addie Lynch, was born on a plantation in the late 1800s to a mother who had been a slave.
+In 2020, he revealed that his great-great-grandmother, Addie Lynch, was born on a plantation in the late 1800s to a mother who had been enslaved.
 He described it as part of his personal heritage that informed his decision to mark Juneteenth as a holiday within Cadre to help the company and country grow from past inequities, and build a more perfect society and union.